 8. TRASH: Keep the neighborhood clean by using trash barrels provided along the route.

 9. NEEDS & SPECIAL NEEDS: Physically challenged/wheelchair accessible and senior area is provided.
 See parade website for details.
 Portable restrooms are placed along parade route.

-10. POLICE PERSONNEL ARE ON HAND (as well as parade marshals): In addition, PRIDEChicago (parade coordinators) are providing security officers to assist.
+10. PRIDEChicago parade coordinators AS WELL AS parade marshals are providing security to assist.
 But spectators can be a big help by obeying the above rules and city ordinances in relation to alcohol consumption and other issues.